https%3A%2F%2Fmedia.mrfixitstips.co.uk%2Fmain%2F2026%2F05%2FWorld Cup group guide

 Current FIFA ranking: 41st

-This will be the Czech Republic’s second World Cup appearance as an independent nation after their debut in 2006, where they were eliminated in the group stage.
+This was the Czech Republic’s second World Cup appearance as an independent nation after their debut in 2006, where they were eliminated in the group stage.

 Narodak booked their place at the 2026 finals through the UEFA play-offs, edging past Denmark after a tense qualifying campaign.